 Welcome to my blog where I discuss and share resources on the topic of Asian American worship.
 I first became interested in this topic around 2015 after I started writing worship songs and it dawned on me that in the 2 years I spent attempting to do multicultural worship leading, I never came across Asian American worship songs or resources.
 Thus I began my independent study…

 I recently felt compelled to share the information and resources I’ve collected over the years.
 My hope is that this blog sparks conversation and inspires Asian Americans to create their own contextualized worship resources and services.
-There may not be tons of material already out there but there is enough for at least several blog posts (so stay tuned 🙂 ).
 If you would like to use any of the worship resources shared here, please request permissions or report usage as noted and needed.
 May the Asian American offerings of worship shared in this blog be multiplied just as Jesus blessed and multiplied the 5 loaves and 2 fish.